jeremyButtler/find--Co-infections/Using-this-code.md

        - Input: lenErrAryUI, will hold the length of the alignment array
        - Input: Score of the alignment
    - cnvtAlnErrToSeq:
-       - Coverts an alignment error array (from NeedleManWunschAln) to an aligned sequence
+       - Coverts an alignment error array to an aligned sequence
        - The aligned sequence is stored on heap and needs to be freeded
        - Input: c-string with sequence
        - Input: starting position on sequence